 - However rates are based on the value of the property which will now be valued each year rather than every two years – this may lead to greater volatility in rates for residents

 What rating year will the new process affect?

-- The new regime will commence on 1 July 2018
+- The new regime commenced on 1 July 2018

 Why was the community not consulted about the change?